Difference Methods for Double-Change Covering Designs: Constructions

-We can construct \dcccd($v,k,b$) using a construction similar to difference sets and families.
-McSorley proved that $\{0,1,...,k-1\}$ is a base block of a \scccd$(2k-1,k,2k-1)$ over $\mathbb{Z}_{2k-1}$ in \cite{circular}.
-This theorem is not stated in terms of difference methods but is equivalent to a difference method construction.
-In \cite{Chafee_sccd} we use difference methods to construct \tscccd$(2c(k-1)+1,k,c^2 (2 k - 2) + c + 1)$ for all $c\geq 1, k\geq 2$.
-Here we extend these methods to \dcccd.
+We can construct \dcccd{}($v,k,b$) using difference methods.
+McSorley proved in \cite{circular} that $B_0 = \{0,1,...,k-1\}$ is the base block of a \scccd{}$(2k-1,k,2k-1)$ over $\mathbb{Z}_{2k-1}$.
+This theorem is not stated in terms of difference like methods but is equivalent to a difference method construction.
+In \cite{Chafee_sccd} we use difference methods to construct \tscccd{}$(2c(k-1)+1,k,2c^2 (k - 1) + c )$ for all $k\geq 2, c\geq 1$, where $c$ is the number of base blocks we use to start the construction.
+Here we extend these methods to \dcccd{}.
+In McSorley's construction for \tscccd{}$(2k'-1,k',2k'-1)$ the circular list of blocks is $\cL' = (B_0,B_0+1,\ldots, B_0 + i, \ldots, B_0+v-1)$ with addition in $\mathbb{Z}_{2k'-1}$.
+We apply a doubling construction to this family which is similar to Example 5.2.2. in \cite{gangoda_gamachchige_double-change_2017}.